ACCA vs CPA: Differences & Career Prospects | Zell Education

 Advanced Performance Management (APM)

-The paper is called AFM Shortly and is known as the P5 paper of the ACCA curriculum.
+The paper is called AFM for short and is known as the P5 paper of the ACCA curriculum.

 • Implementing strategic planning and control models to navigate the effects of risk and uncertainty.